leon4rd/test/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## How does a French skeleton say hello?
+Bone-jour.